-Medic Services International is a vibrant Worcestershire based business which was formed in 2006 and specialises in bespoke First Aid and Health & Safety Training to the corporate world in both the United Kingdom and overseas.
+Medic Services International is a vibrant Worcestershire based business which was formed in 2006 and specialises in bespoke High Risk / Remote Areas First Aid and Health & Safety Training to the corporate world in both the United Kingdom and overseas

 Choosing the right training for your company can be confusing, that’s why we offer FREE CONSULTATION, ensuring you get the right course for the right price.

-We at Medic Services International pride ourselves on offering bespoke packages for a variety of industry sectors such as Leisure and Recreation, Construction, Telecommunications, Local Government, Education, Military, Police and the Specialised Security Sector.
+We at Medic Services International pride ourselves on offering bespoke training packages for a variety of industry sectors such as Construction, Telecommunications, Local Government, Education, Military, Police , Arborists, Oil and Gas, Transport / Haulage, Automobile Engineering, Windfarms, and the Security Sector

 So, whatever your needs, we have the right courses and trainers for you.